 How to antique brass with acids/bases:

 Proprietary antiquing solutions are commercially sold locally and over the internet.
 Several brands are available.
-These solutions are a mixture of acids.
+These solutions are a mixture of acids or bases.
 Typically they contain copper sulfate, ferric nitrate, ferric sulfate or other chemicals.
 See the list below for a complete list.
-The process is the same for any acid used.
+The process is the same for any acid or base used.
 A word of caution.
-The acid is caustic and you need to wear rubber gloves for protection.
+These chemicals are caustic and you need to wear rubber gloves for protection.
 Work in a well ventilated area.
 The material to be antiqued should be clean and the protective lacquer coating should be have been removed in preparation.

 Brass item to be antiqued